ORIF of an Arm Fracture

 Open reduction and internal fixation (ORIF) of an arm fracture is surgery to fix a broken arm bone.
-This may include the humerus (upper arm bone), radius, or ulna (lower arm bones).
-Medical plates, screws, pins, or wires will be used to hold the bones in place while they heal.
+Open reduction means the bones will be moved back into the correct position.
+Internal fixation means hardware (such as plates, screws, pins, or wires) is used to hold the bones in place while they heal.

 - You have a fever.

 - You have more pain or swelling than you did before the cast or splint was put on.

 - Your wound is red, swollen, or draining pus.

 - You have questions or concerns about your condition or care.